nicksstapleton/blog/_posts/2023-10-04-Logos-October.md

 [![Thoughts for your Thoughts](https://embed.filekitcdn.com/e/hNVjR73AvkowGNyNfboPNC/cMB7K1SYTizHhDbazS2rgf)](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/252395/knowing-god)

-“People who know their God are before anything else people who pray, and the first point where their zeal and energy for God’s glory come to expression is in their prayers.

-—JI Packer from Knowing God.
+> “People who know their God are before anything else people who pray, and the first point where their zeal and energy for God’s glory come to expression is in their prayers. —JI Packer from _Knowing God_.
 Resurfaced by [Readwise](https://readwise.io/i/nick139)

 ## 🙌 Share the Goods!